Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. Even if the Committee has approved a form for the appointment of a proxy, the Member may use any other form that clearly identifies the person appointed as the Member's proxy and that has been signed by the Member.

-5. Notice of a general meeting given to a Member under rule [31] must—
+5. Notice of a general meeting given to a Member must—

-   a. state that the Member may appoint another Member as a proxy for the meeting; and
+   a. state whether the Member may appoint another Member as a proxy for the meeting; and

    b. include a copy of any form that the Committee has approved for the appointment of a proxy.